On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation

-The extraction of plumes from the temperature fluctuations is therefore an essential step for the understanding of thermal convection flows.
+The identification of local coherent structures such as plumes is therefore an essential step for the understanding of thermal convection flows.
 Several definitions have been used: some of the first criteria were based on the skewness of the temperature derivative \citep{kn:belmontelibchaber96} or the temperature difference \citep{kn:zhouxia10}. \citet{kn:ching04} have proposed to use simultaneous measurements of the temperature and the velocity to define the velocity of the plumes using conditional averaging.
 Following \citet{kn:huangprl13}, \citet{vdpoel15} identified plumes from both a temperature anomaly and an excess of convective heat flux. \cite{kn:zhou16} relied on cliff-ramp-like structures in the temperature signals to determine the spatial characteristics of plumes. \citet{kn:emranschumacher12} and \citet{kn:vishnu22} separated the plume from the background regions based on a threshold on the convective heat flux. \citet{kn:shevkar22} have recently proposed a dynamic criterion based on the 2-D velocity divergence to separate plumes from boundary layers.